 Master’s applicants: GRE-V 410, GRE-Q 500, GRE-W 4.0, and at least a GPA of 3.1.
 Doctoral applicants: GRE-V 450, GRE-Q 500, GRE-W 4.0, and at least a GPA of 3.7.

 Under certain circumstances, an individual may be admitted as a post-baccalaureate non-degree seeking graduate student (G6).
 If admitted, up to twelve (12) credit hours taken in this status may apply to a degree program at Texas A&M-College Station.
 To apply, an individual must: 1) submit a post-baccalaureate non-degree seeking application through Apply Texas to TAMU; 2) submit the required application processing fee; and 3) submit a complete official transcript that indicates the completion of a baccalaureate degree (if other than TAMU).
 Materials required for the department include: 1) to submit a current resume; and 2) submit a statement of purpose.
 A faculty member must be willing to support during this admission status.
 Applying in this status will not guarantee admission to a degree program to any department.

+Non-degree seeking graduate students are not eligible for assistantships, fellowships, scholarships, or any financial assistance funded by Texas A&M University.
 Only in unusual circumstances will international students be eligible to apply in non-degree seeking status.
 The application processing fee is $50.00 for U.S. Citizens and permanent residents.

 For more information about our admissions process or to inquire about applying in the post-baccalaureate non-degree status by contacting the ALEC Program Coordinator by email or phone, 979-862-7180.